xuanluo/flot-axislabels/README.md

 Usage
 -----

+flot-axislabel adds an axisLabels object to the global options object.
+It supports one option:

+* show (bool): display all axis labels (default: true)

-flot-axislabel adds several options to the axis objects.
+There are also several options added to the axis objects.
 The two main ones are

 * axisLabel (string): the text you want displayed as the label